-No. Recommendation Justification 1 Cost benefit analysis (CBA) calculations should quantify the benefits of avoided PSPS events.
+No Recommendation Justification 1 Cost benefit analysis (CBA) calculations should quantify the benefits of avoided PSPS events.
 Furthermore, Energy Safety should require the electrical corporations to describe how they calculate the benefits from avoided events and include these benefits as part of their CBA calculations.
 Currently, the electrical corporations factor PSPS likelihood and PSPS consequence into their risk calculations, but it is unclear if and how they factor in avoided PSPS events specifically.
 By including the avoided PSPS events into the CBA calculation, the electrical corporation can paint a more complete picture of the benefits of certain investments.
-In order to achieve this, a retrospective analysis may be needed by the electrical corporations to factor in all the historical events where PSPS was avoided due to grid hardening investments.
+To achieve this, a retrospective analysis may be needed by the electrical corporations to factor in all the historical events where PSPS was avoided due to grid hardening investments.
 1a Energy Safety should require the electrical corporations to provide information on areas that have already been hardened that are still subject to PSPS events.
-This data There have been several areas that have been hardened that may still be impacted by PSPS events if the circuits are not hardened all the way from the transmission substation.
-It is important for
+This data should include relevant metrics on customer outage minutes in hardened areas due to PSPS events.
+There have been several areas that have been hardened that may still be impacted by PSPS events if the circuits are not hardened all the way from the transmission substation.
+It is important for Energy Safety to understand this issue so they can better encourage the strategic siting of grid hardening